Ultium

 Ultium is an electric vehicle battery and motor architecture developed by General Motors.
-It is planned to be deployed for battery electric vehicles from General Motors portfolio brands along with vehicles from Honda and Acura.
+It is being deployed for battery electric vehicles from General Motors portfolio brands along with vehicles from Honda and Acura.

 Ultium is characterized by a modular layout, using an Ultium battery to supply power to one or two Ultium Drive unit(s) using a common set of power electronics (charging, battery management system, and inverter).
 The high-voltage battery is composed of pouch cells that can be stacked horizontally or vertically, depending on the form factor appropriate for each vehicle, generally carried between the axles and under the floor.
 The traction motor(s), reduction gear, and power electronics are combined into a single Ultium Drive unit that drives the front, rear, or both axles.
-Three electric motor designs, sharing a common stator, are used across all planned vehicles/types.
+Three electric motor designs, sharing a common stator, are used across all planned vehicles.
 Ultium is used by GM's BEV3 and BT1 platforms.